msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 > TuyaDAEMON uses '[shares](https://github.com/msillano/tuyaDAEMON/wiki/30.-tuyaDAEMON-as-event-processor#share-and-command-chains)' as meta-language for user device automation and OO definition.
 This language is with an expressive power (Turing complete) not found in other IOT environments (including Tuya 'smart scene linkage').

-> The use of [TRIGGER](https://github.com/msillano/tuyaDAEMON/blob/main/tuyaTRIGGER/README.md) allows bidiectional communication betwnen TuyaDAEMON 'share' and Tuya 'smart scene', i.e. a Tuya automation can use the TuyaDAEMON expressive power and vice-versa.
+> The use of [TRIGGER](https://github.com/msillano/tuyaDAEMON/blob/main/tuyaTRIGGER/README.md) allows bidirectional communications betwnen TuyaDAEMON 'share' and Tuya 'smart scene', i.e. a Tuya automation can use the TuyaDAEMON expressive power and vice-versa.
 This ability of mix meta-languages is not found in other IOT environments.

 **conclusion:**  From an open-strategy perspective, it is beneficial to create in TuyaDAEMON a new optional communication channel for OpenAPI, to be used only in essential cases, to minimize the TuyaDAEMON's dependences on the evolution and strategy of Tuya Cloud.